FAQ about Managed Service for MySQL®

 - Go to the Monitoring page.

-- Find the problem resource: its chart will be approaching or will have crossed the boundary.
+- Find the resource in question: its chart will be approaching or crossing the limit.

 - Select the other hosts from the drop-down list and check them as well.

-- Check the virtual machine or the server running the application connecting to your database for available resources.
+- Check the VM or the server running the application connecting to your database for available resources.

 Performance issues

-How do I figure out the cause of performance degradation at peak loads?
+How do I find out what is causing performance degradation at peak loads?

 Review the slow query log: